 A Wuppertal Context: Reading the City's Dining Tier

 Wuppertal is not a city associated with fine dining at the level Shiraz represents, which makes the social context of the restaurant worth reading carefully.
 Cities that develop starred tables without a supporting infrastructure of luxury hospitality or high-volume tourism tend to produce kitchens that rely heavily on a loyal regional audience rather than transient destination diners.
-The Google rating of 4.8 from 216 reviews points in that direction: sustained high-scoring repeat engagement of the kind that comes from a dining room that has earned real local trust over time, not a spike driven by travel media coverage.
+The Google rating of 4.8 from 216 reviews points in that direction: sustained high-scoring repeat engagement of the kind that comes from a dining room that has earned real local trust over time.

 Germany's Creative Fine Dining Tier: Where Shiraz Sits Nationally